fastify/fastify/docs/Reference/TypeScript.md

    curl localhost:8080/auth?username=admin&password=Password123!
    ```
    And it should return back `logged in!`
-6. But wait theres more!
+6. But wait there's more!
 The generic interfaces are also available inside route
    level hook methods.
 Modify the previous route by adding a `preValidation`
    hook:
    ```typescript